disit/snap4city/README.md

 Moreover the Unified Knowledge Model (UKM) used to represent and reason about snap4city platform elements is available at http://model.snap4city.org/s4c as OWL ontology.

-Most of the Snap4City components are provided in the form of dockers and as appliance, see https://www.snap4city.org/471 for VM
+Most of the Snap4City components are provided in the form of dockers and as appliance, see https://www.snap4city.org/471 for VM.
-For container based installations see Https://www.snap4city.org/738 For any information please contact Paolo.nesi@unifi.it Appliance are in substance Virtual Machines that you can execute on your premise, fully configure, since we provide you full access at level of Root / Admin.
+For container based installations see Https://www.snap4city.org/738 .
+For any information please contact Paolo.nesi@unifi.it .
+Appliances are in substance Virtual Machines that you can execute on your premise, fully configure, since we provide you full access at level of Root / Admin.
 The Vm are mainly with Linux like operating system.